followben/TPTentClient/README.md

 ## Getting Started

-An example application is included in the repository, demonstrating server discovery, authorization and retrieval of status posts.
+An example application is included in the repository, demonstrating server discovery, authorization, retrieval and posting of statuses.

 Don't forget to pull down AFNetworking and SSToolkit with `git submodule update --init` to run the example.